shaabhishek/whisper-transcribe/INSTALL.md

 pip install -e .
 ```

-### 4. Set up your OpenAI API key
+### 4. Set up your API Key

-You have several options to set up your OpenAI API key:
+You have several options to set up your API key.
+The application supports both OpenAI's Whisper API and Google's Gemini API for transcription.

 #### Option 1: Using a .env file (recommended)